NEO vs. CourseNetworking

 NEO Class page

-NEO is a more attractive, easier-to-use LMS than CourseNetworking, offering a larger set of features suitable for both K-12 and Higher Education clients.
+NEO is a more attractive LMS than CourseNetworking, offering a larger set of features suitable for both K-12 and Higher Education clients.
 In addition, it has a better user interface and more options for class creation and assignments.

 Schools that don't need LMS "power" features can choose the NEO free plan, which is beautiful, easy-to-use, and includes the core functionality of a modern LMS.
 Note that CourseNetworking does not provide a free plan for entire universities.